 Even in democracies, how do our leaders get us to go to war with other countries?
 Do they tell us, “Let’s go bully that country!”?
 No. They convince us that we are victims of that country, or potential victims, and we happy to send our armies there and blow them up.

-When we feel victimized, we are angry, hateful and desire revenge.
+When we feel victimised, we are angry, hateful and desire revenge.
 Bullying experts call anger, hatred and revenge “bullying.”
 But this is wrong.
-Anger, hatred and revenge are by definition victim behaviors.
+Anger, hatred and revenge are by definition victim behaviours.
 When do we get angry?
-When we feel victimized.
+When we feel victimised.
 When do we hate people?
-When we feel victimized by them in some way.
+When we feel victimised by them in some way.
 When do we get revenge?
-When we feel victimized.
+When we feel victimised.

 The sociopaths are ‘us’

 I hate to break the news to you, but the sociopaths are not “them.”
 They are “us”!
-We all become sociopathic when we feel victimized.
+We all become sociopathic when we feel victimised.
 Our conscience gets flushed down the toilet.
-We feel like we are the good guys, the innocent victims, and they are the bad guys, the bullies–and bullies, as we have been taught, are not to be tolerated.
+We feel like we are the good guys, the innocent victims, and they are the bad guys, the bullies — and bullies, as we have been taught, are not to be tolerated.
 There is no room for them in our society; they must be eliminated.